BPN Vision for Mentoring

 -

-LMs will be able to monitor engagement in training using the Canvas grade book and contact their mentors where there are gaps in training
+Each mentor will be allocated to a Lead Mentor (LM) group.
+LMs will be able to monitor engagement in training using Mosaic Monitoring and contact their mentors where there are gaps in training.
+LMs will engage with mentors via a weekly newsletter which will include updates on training/events.

-Where a mentor engages with all the Best Practice Network essential and enhancement options, their setting will be eligible to claim for the full 20 hours of DfE funding.
+If mentors have mentored for BPN previously and have completed the mentor module they must complete the 1-hour online refresher module.
+Where a mentor engages with all the Best Practice Network essential training, their setting will be eligible to claim for the full 16 hours of DfE mentor grant funding.

 All mentors must complete the mentor induction session at the at the start of the programme, they will also be expected to attend an induction event.